 While every family’s situation is different, the formula for our income-based program was developed against the backdrop of anonymized historical scholarship data.
-Our study indicates that many families will receive approximately the same relief under the Income-Based Tuition Cap Program as they would have received under the traditional scholarship program—without having to complete a scholarship application.
+Many families receive approximately the same relief under the Income-Based Tuition Cap Program as they would have received under the traditional scholarship program—without having to complete a scholarship application.

-The discounts are subject to final review and confirmation by WDS’s Executive Director and/or the WDS Scholarship Committee, but absent an unusual circumstance we expect the output of these formulas to be confirmed.
-We expect that you will receive written confirmation within two weeks of submitting your AGI documentation.
+The discounts are subject to final review and confirmation by WDS’s Executive Director and/or the WDS Scholarship Committee, but absent an unusual circumstance the output of these formulas is quickly confirmed.
+You will receive written confirmation within two weeks of submitting your AGI documentation – and often much faster than that.
 Your initial written confirmation will provide an approximate number based on the current year’s tuition schedule and your AGI as reported on your last year’s Form 1040.
 In the spring, shortly after you submit your most recent Form 1040 and after next year’s tuition rates are set, you will receive a follow-up letter with your exact obligation for next year.

 All you have to do is submit your 2-page Form 1040 for each of the prior two years.
 You may submit your last year’s Form 1040 now, and your most recent Form 1040 after April 15 or earlier if you file your tax return earlier.
 All financial information is kept in strict confidence.

 Yes.
 The tuition calculator merely provides a convenient interface for families to check, instantly, how their obligation will be affected under the programs offered by WDS.
 No data is collected by WDS when you use the calculator.
 If the calculator shows that your family will benefit from one of the programs, the next step is for you to provide the first two pages of your Form 1040 for each of the past two years to WDS Executive Director Rachel Goldman (email@example.com, 914-698-8900 ext.
 108).

 EXAMPLE 1: A family has a single child in WDS’s kindergarten and an AGI of $100,000.